-There are a lot of scented flowers but a few stand out as capable of adding a strong perfume to your garden or patio.
-Here is a list of strongly-scented annuals, some of which are perennials in the higher growing zones in North America:
+There are a lot of fragrant annuals but a few stand out as capable of adding a strong perfume to your garden or patio.
+Here is a list of strongly-scented flowers, some of which are perennials in the higher growing zones in North America:

 List of Fragrant Annuals

 Mignonette (Reseda odorata) – Strong scent of vanilla-raspberry from small slightly yellow flowers.
 Mignonette has the added benefit of attracting beneficial insects to your garden.
 Direct sow in early spring.